huagong2020/MITConferencePaper/README.md

-This repository contains data and the Gibbs sampler created for research paper competition in the 2023 MIT Sloan Sports Analytics Conferences.
+This repository contains data used for research paper competition in the 2023 MIT Sloan Sports Analytics Conference.

 **data/stint** contains NBA stint data from 2015-16 to 2021-22.
 2019-20
-season data are not used in this study.
+season data are not used.

 **data/playerId/nba_id_data** contains NBA player ID and position data collected from the NBA official statistics website.